How to Groom Your Ass Hair Like a Gentleman

 Under no circumstances should you trim your ass with no guard at all.
 This is a painfully bad idea for two reasons.
-The first is that the Lawn Mower uses high-quality steel to ensure those blades stay sharp.
+The first is that The Lawn Mower 3.0 uses high-quality ceramic to ensure those blades stay sharp.
 Without a guard, they can easily nick the tender flesh of your ass crack.
-When that happens, you’ll walk funny, sit sideways and exist in misery for several days.
-The other reason is that the Lawn Mower uses a high RPM motor.
+When that happens, you’ll walk funny, sit sideways, and exist in misery for several days.
+The other reason is that The Lawn Mower 3.0 uses a high RPM motor.
 This is also great for cutting hair, but it produces heat.
 Most of your skin can handle that heat with no problem, but you’ve spent your life over protecting your ass with two layers of clothing.
 A minor burn on that flesh will leave you with the same predicament as a cut.
 Just don’t do it.
 Use the guards and you'll thank us later.

 Step 2: Scrubbing

 So, there could be a different step two.
 Some of you want to shave.
 That’s fine.
 Once the hair is trimmed, get some gentle lubricant and go to town with your safety razor.
 Just, take your time.
 We already covered the intense discomfort of cutting your ass.
 For the non-shavers, you’re done with grooming after your trim.
 Step two is a shower.
 While we respect your lifetime of experience in the shower, you need to treat your bum differently after it has been groomed.
 Even a trim will make everything more sensitive.
 More importantly, you’re changing the state of homeostasis.
 You need a good, thorough scrub to avoid problems with infection and bacteria.
 Technically, this is true even if you don’t groom, but doing it right after hair removal is vital.
 As for those of you shaving, triple all of this advice.